mhdirkse/docker4ibis/README.md

 ## Setup your project directories

 In the text file called project_directory you can give the path to the directory containing your Ibis configurations.
 Just change the value to the path you want.
 This project directory should contain one directory for every Ibis you have.
 The name of these directories should be the same as their corresponding Ibis.
 Inside one of these directories you can give a text file called "properties" to set certain properties such as the database you want to use.
+The following is a list of properties that can be set in this file:

+ - Ibis_Name: By default this is the name of the directory containing your ibis.
+If you want the name of the Ibis to have a different name you can set it here.
+ - Database: Set the database you want to use, needs to be one of the following values:
+    - h2
+    - postgresql
+    - mysql
+    - mariadb
+    - mssql
+- Hostport: Specify the port used to connect to the IAF container, default value is port 80.
+- Otap_Stage: Specify the otap stage, default value is LOC.
+- Ibis_Classes: Give a path to the directory containing your main configuration.
+- Ibis_Config: Give a path to the directory containing your other configurations.
+- Ibis_Tests: Give a path to the directory containing your Larva test scenarios.

  A template for this properties file can be found in the Git repository.
-In this file you can also set a path to your **classes**, **configurations**, and **tests** folders.
+In this file you can set a path to your **classes**, **configurations**, and **tests** folders.
 The **classes** folder should contain your main configuration.
 If you have multiple configurations for your Ibis, the other configurations should be placed in the **configurations** folder.
 When doing so make sure to set the classLoaderType of these configurations to DirectoryClassLoader in a DeploymentSpecifics file in the **classes** folder.
 For example, if I have an Ibis called Ibis4Example with a main configuration Ibis4Example and one extra configuration called MyConfig, I will need to add the following to a DeploymentSpecifics.properties file in the **classes** folder:
 ```
 configurations.names=Ibis4Example,MyConfig
 configurations.MyConfig.classLoaderType=DirectoryClassLoader